Now approved in the UK

 These effects can make it easier to eat fewer calories and maintain a calorie deficit, which is necessary for weight loss.

-As with injections, semaglutide tablets are intended to be used alongside healthy lifestyle changes such as improved diet and regular physical activity.
+As with injections, semaglutide tablets are intended to be used alongside healthy lifestyle changes such as a healthy diet and regular physical activity.

 Are Wegovy tablets available in the UK?